 6. Continue to monitor progress in the application of criteria and indicators for sustainable forest management.
 [ITTC Decisions 3(XXVI), 5(XXX), 9(XXX), 4(XXXIV)] Regular Sessions' work, which includes monitoring the implementation of Decision 4(XXXIV) under which 28 national workshops to promote application of C&amp;I have already been implemented.
 The two components below were also included in a similar activity under the 2013-2014 BWP that was partially funded; this activity will continue and expand on the work provided for in 2013-2014. (a) Make provision for an additional 2-3 national workshops on C&amp;I (with focus on new member countries) incorporating related topics such as auditing, certification, international reporting requirements, etc. into the workshop curricula.
-Estimated cost: US\$100,000 Increase forest area that is managed sustainably and legally harvested ITTO indicators for SFM Forest area under management plans Forest area under SFM Forest area certified Two to three national C&amp;I Council Expected funding sources: Voluntary Contributions Year 2015-US\$50,000 Year 2016-US\$50,000 (b) Participate in international C&amp;I related meetings/discussions/initiatives, including the CPF Task Force on Streamlining Forest Reporting, initiatives to take advantage of synergies between ITTO and FAO forest reporting (SFM Tropics and FRA including the Collaborative Forest Resources Questionnaire) and relevant meetings of other C&amp;I processes.
-Estimated cost: US\$50,000 Expected funding sources: Voluntary Contributions (b) • Relevant meetings attended; collaboration with FAO FRA enhanced Year 2015-US\$25,000 Year 2016-US\$25,000 From BWP 2013-2014: US\$ 50,000 Sub-total 2015: US\$ 995,000 Sub-total 2016: US\$ 480,000 Biennium Sub-total: US\$1,525,000
+Estimated cost: US\$100,000 Expected funding sources: Voluntary Contributions Year 2015-US\$50,000 Year 2016-US\$50,000 (b) Participate in international C&amp;I related meetings/discussions/initiatives, including the CPF Task Force on Streamlining Forest Reporting, initiatives to take advantage of synergies between ITTO and FAO forest reporting (SFM Tropics and FRA including the Collaborative Forest Resources Questionnaire) and relevant meetings of other C&amp;I processes.
+Estimated cost: US\$50,000 From BWP 2013-2014: US\$ 50,000 Increase forest area that is managed sustainably and legally harvested ITTO indicators for SFM Forest area under management plans Forest area under SFM Forest area certified (a) Two to three national C&amp;I training workshops convened (b) Relevant meetings attended; collaboration with FAO FRA enhanced Council Sub-total 2015: US\$ 995,000 Sub-total 2016: US\$ 480,000 Biennium Sub-total: US\$1,525,000